 The word “nature” comes from the latin word "nasci" that refers to something that is born while "cultura" stands for the care, both for the body but also for land.

-Aristotle says that only nature (“physis”) has its origin of movement in itself why "techne" is that what is moved through human.
+Aristotle says that only nature (“physis”) has its origin of movement in itself while "techne" is that what is moved through human.
 But when does this break happen, that humans are no longer part of the logics of nature, but create their own unnatural world?
 And how natural are then genetically manipulated seeds, designer babies, organ cultivation or simply a park?

 Five years before Goethe leaped into fame because of the "The Sorrows of Young Werther" in 1774 and came to Weimar because of his new popularity, James Watt had revolutionized the steam engine, and gave the impulse for the unstoppable industrial revolution.
 In the possible birth hour of the Anthropocene, Goethe loses himself under the oppression of social unnaturalness, that gives no chance to the expression of sentiments.
 Today, we become either anxious or apathetic in the simultaneous loss of nature to immeasurable pollution.